Eric Foster (politician): Provincial politics

 Meanwhile, as the FightHST group continued to investigate a recall campaign against Foster, he accused the group of trying to "overthrow the government".
 On local issues, Foster lobbied in favour of locating a new regional correctional facility in Lumby, building a large new sports facility at Okanagan College, and was in favour of resolving overcrowding at the Vernon Jubilee Hospital.

+When the Liberal Party formed the Official Opposition, Foster continued to serve as the party's Whip.